Madeira's Espada: Facts, Food & Dangers of the Black Scabbardfish

 Scabbardfish are fished using small fishing boats with longlines that reach depths of up to 1,500 meters.
 The lines are baited with squid to lure the deep-sea predators towards the hooks.

-Unlike larger commercial vessels, this traditional fishing method results in minimal bycatch because the longlines are only left in the water for a brief period of time.
+Unlike larger commercial vessels, this traditional fishing method results in minimal bycatch because the longlines are only left in the water for a brief period.

 Due to its high-quality flesh, the black scabbardfish scores premium prices on the market.
 Along with crab, is highly sought-after as one of the most prized seafood products.